Superman641/TickTackToe/README.md

 # TickTackToe
-The game of tick tack toe in java
+The game of tick tack toe in JavaFX